makitso/custom-css/README.md

 </a>Features
 </h3>

-<p>The custom.css file contains enhancements for all <a href="https://www.webtrees.net/" rel="nofollow">webtrees</a> standard themes.
-Results may be vary with custom themes such as webtrees-theme-justlight or the Rural theme</p>
+<p>The custom.css file contains enhancements for all <a href="https://www.webtrees.net/" rel="nofollow">webtrees</a> <b> standard themes</b>.
+Results may be vary with custom themes such as webtrees-theme-justlight or the Rural theme.</p>
 <p>The goal of these changes is for better large screen space utilize as well a improved mobile support.</p>

 **Special note for large screen monitors with a width of 1680 or greater.
 The last selector in the common.css file sets these monitors to use 75% of the screen with for webtrees displays.
 If you want webtrees to use 100% of the available screen change the 75% To 100%.